 Education is the one thing that will bring about long lasting change and benefit.

 There are many organizations that have education as a key component of their programs.
 My personal favourite is SOS Children’s Villages, but there are so many.

 Maybe, just maybe, if we all helped one child get the education they deserve, we could change the world.

 Thank you Dancing’ Momma.
 On your behalf I made a donation to SOS Children’s Villages.
-What will you do today to support women in the world?
+What will you do today to empower others in the world?

 Time Commitment: 5 minutes